NCAR/ccpp-framework/doc/constituents_overhaul.md

   analytic-IC modules, and `to_be_ccppized/ccpp_const_utils.F90`.
 - **Why original capgen did not hit this**: `scripts/ccpp_datafile.py` (`_add_generated_files`) emitted all four unconditionally, on every run.
-  That masked the issue rather than solving it — the *framework* was asserting a dependency it cannot see, on behalf of every host, and every constituent-free host paid for it.
+  The first fix attempt read that as masking the issue — the *framework* asserting a dependency it cannot see, on behalf of every host — and moved the declaration into CAM-SIMA.
+That reading was half wrong; see the fix below.
-- **Fix (host side, deliberately not the framework)**: new `cime_config/host_framework_deps.py` in CAM-SIMA declares the framework sources the host compiles unconditionally (globbing `capgen/src/*.F90`, so a framework-side addition cannot silently break the build).
-  `cam_autogen.py` feeds them to the existing `_update_genccpp_dir` next to the `<utilities>` copy.
-Same destination, so when a suite *does* use constituents and capgen lists them too, both writes are identical and no duplicate module results.
-Capgen is unchanged.
-8 new unit tests in `test/unit/python/test_host_framework_deps.py`, including a `use`-closure check so a partial list fails in the test rather than at compile time.
+- **Fix, part 1 (framework, `e1f90d1`)**: `ccpp_host_constituents.F90` and
+  the four `capgen/src` modules are now emitted unconditionally — with a zero-size constituent table when no suite touches constituent state.
+The justification is *not* "hosts might need it" (capgen cannot know that) but that the host cap re-exports the host-facing constituent API, so `<host>_ccpp_cap`'s interface must not expand and contract with suite content.
+That is capgen reasoning about its own generated interface, which it can see. `_generate_host_constituents` no longer returns `None`;
+  `_any_constituent_state` is gone.
+- **Fix, part 2 (CAM-SIMA)**: `cime_config/host_framework_deps.py` declares
+  the framework modules CAM-SIMA host code compiles against unconditionally and **checks** that capgen's `<utilities>` provides them, raising with the consuming CAM-SIMA files named.
+It deliberately does not supply them: the earlier copy-the-glob version would have silently papered over a framework that stopped shipping them, and left two lists (a glob there, an explicit list in `ccpp_capgen.py`) free to drift.
+9 unit tests in `test/unit/python/test_host_framework_deps.py`; the `use`-closure check now runs against `capgen/src` directly, and a new test greps the named CAM-SIMA files so a stale table entry fails the tests rather than outliving its justification.
+- **Verified**: the failing aux test `SMS_Ln2.ne3pg3_ne3pg3_mg37.FPHYStest.derecho_gnu.cam-outfrq_beljaars_derecho` passes on Derecho (2026-07-27).
+Framework side: 1548 unit tests and 13/13 end-to-end tests, the latter re-run after deleting all generated caps so every host — including the constituent-free ones (`ddthost`, `opt_arg`, `var_compat`, `nested_suite`, `suite_allocate`) — regenerated and compiled the zero-size module.
+- **Also found**: `ccpp_scheme_utils` is an unconditional *host* dependency too — `src/cpl/nuopc/atm_import_export.F90` uses `ccpp_constituent_index`.
+  The original glob covered it by accident; the explicit table names it.
 - **Why not `cime_config/capgen_compat/`**: that directory is transient scaffolding with a phased removal plan (`capgen_compat/README.md`), and this dependency outlives it — CAM-SIMA host code will keep using